 Power BI Dataflows Gen2: Self-Service ETL at Enterprise Scale

-Build scalable self-service ETL pipelines with Dataflows Gen2 in Microsoft Fabric.
-Compare Gen1 vs Gen2, configure incremental refresh, and implement enterprise patterns.
+Build self-service ETL pipelines with Dataflows Gen2 in Microsoft Fabric.
+Gen1 vs Gen2 comparison, incremental refresh, and enterprise patterns.

 <h2>Gen1 vs Gen2: Key Differences</h2> <p>Critical differences that affect enterprise architecture:</p> <ul> <li><strong>Output destination</strong> — Gen1 writes to CDM folders in Azure Data Lake Storage Gen2; Gen2 writes directly to Fabric lakehouse tables (Delta Lake format)</li> <li><strong>Compute engine</strong> — Gen2 uses Fabric Spark compute for enhanced mashup operations</li> <li><strong>Staging</strong> — Gen2 automatically stages data in OneLake for better performance</li> <li><strong>Integration</strong> — Gen2 is a first-class Fabric item, integrable with Data Pipelines, notebooks, and other Fabric items</li> <li><strong>Refresh</strong> — Gen2 supports orchestration via Data Pipelines with dependencies and error handling</li> <li><strong>Licensing</strong> — Gen1 requires Power BI Premium or PPU; Gen2 requires Fabric capacity</li> </ul>